TheBrunoRM/Skywars/README.md

 For Minecraft servers from version 1.8 to 1.12 (I plan to add support to more versions in the future)

-## Something important about schematics and compatibility

-The plugin works in 1.13+, but the schematics do not work.\
-Schematic files from versions lower than 1.13 use block IDs\
-Instead, schematic files from 1.13+ use block palettes with block names.\
-I will have to remake the Schematic handler code (I will probably do at some point)\
-but for now, the schematics do not work in 1.13+.

 ## How to install

 To install the plugin, drag the .jar file to your server's **plugins** folder.\